eraofchaos/eraofchaos.github.io/heroes/Mullich.md

 ---
 title: "Mullich"
 permalink: /heroes/Mullich/
-excerpt: "Sir Mullich's troops are known for their speed.
+excerpt: "Era of Chaos Mullich.
+Mullich.
+Sir Mullich's troops are known for their speed.
 Mullich's self-control and discipline are well-known.
 He uses special training to make his troops faster."
 heroID: 60101
 last_modified_at: 2021-02-19
 locale: en